-For businesses overseas and in Israel, here’s how to deal with currency fluctuations and ways to hedge against potential losses.
+For businesses with overseas exposure, knowing how to deal with currency fluctuations and ways to hedge can go a long way in helping to fight against potential losses.

 It goes without saying that following exchange rates is extremely important.
 International business requires having a very good sense of how your local currency is affected by other currencies and how that, in turn, has an impact on your exports, imports, suppliers, clients, etc. We will discuss these topics further on in this post.
 One site that we suggest checking out for near-real time rates is www.xe.com.
 They have a very simple interface to and you can easily get alerts for various exchange rates right to your email.
 You can also download their mobile app on pretty much any device.

 There is no need to do deep level research here.
 Simply pull up a chart of the past 6 months for the currency pair you are interested in and see the high and low rates.
 Keep those in mind as the best and worst case scenarios for your upcoming conversion of funds as the rate will most likely not move past either of those marks in the short term.
 This can help you decide when to convert funds and when not to.